Endangered Species Carousel

 Visitors to the Jackson Zoo not only can see some exotic animals during their visit, but they can ride them as well!
 The Friends of the Jackson Zoo is proud to offer visitors the opportunity to ride such animals as a giraffe, a lion, an elephant and our own native Mississippian, the catfish.

-The carousel is open Wednesday-Sunday, and is only $2 a ride.
+The carousel is open daily and is only $2 a ride.

 A Little about the Endangered Species Carousel